U-Net based particle localization in granular experiments: Accuracy limits and optimization: Declarations

 \section{Declarations}

 \textbf{Funding} We acknowledge partial funding support from DLR through Project No. 50WK2270D (Artificial Intelligence for Granular Experiments, AIGE, a sub-project of Artificial Intelligence Meets Space, AIMS).
-Fahad Puthalath is supported by Hanns-Seidel-Stiftung (HSS) and by German Academic Exchange Service (DAAD).
+Fahad Puthalath is sup- ported by Hanns-Seidel-Stiftung (HSS) and by German Academic Exchange Service (DAAD).
+The authors gratefully acknowledge the computational and data resources provided through the joint high-performance data analytics (HPDA) project “terrabyte” of the German Aerospace Center (DLR) and the Leibniz Supercomputing Center (LRZ).

 \textbf{Conflict of interest} The authors declare no Conflict of interest.